Kaylee

 He smiled at her, watching her inner turmoil.

 “What am I supposed to call you?
 Agent?
 Dragon?
-You have a name or a number?”
+You have a name or

 “Jinn.”